Feminization laryngoplasty

+Other than pitch change, the operation could also diminish the masculine neck profile caused by "Adam's apple" after the removal of anterior cartilage, thus achieving a more feminine neck appearance.
+This effect is more pronounced than the reduction that can be typically achieved with a tracheal shave as it explicitly goes further than a tracheal shave and removes tissue that should be avoided by the surgeon during a tracheal shave in order to feminize the voice.
+Thus, if a patient opts for this procedure, they will typically not need a tracheal shave.

+The procedure is less popular and well-known than other forms of voice feminization surgery at the moment and is currently performed by a limited set of surgeons.
+This includes, but is not limited to several surgeons in the US, Thailand, and Australia.
+There are also other doctors using this term to describe their suite of voice and larynx feminization procedures that do not actually perform this particular procedure, but rather other procedures such as glottoplasty, cricothryoid approximation, and tracheal shaves.

 Background

-Transgender woman
+Transgender women

 Transgender women make up most of the patients of feminization laryngoplasty.
 During puberty, testosterone, a male sex hormone produced by the testes, causes the diameter of the larynx to increase and the vocal folds to thicken and lengthen.
 This change is irreversible even with the help of feminizing hormone therapy.
 The fundamental and resonant frequency of their voice decreases and they no longer match to the desired vocal range that suits their preferred gender identity.

-Non-binary people
+Nonbinary people and cisgender women

-Women with an abnormally low voice and gender non-conforming individuals may also seek feminization laryngoplasty.
-However, the target pitch for non-binary people may be different from transgender women.
+Cisgender women with an abnormally low voice and gender nonconforming individuals may also seek feminization laryngoplasty.
+However, the target pitch for nonbinary people may be different from people who identify solely as women.
 For instance, some would hope to achieve an androgynous voice rather than a completely feminine voice.
 Therefore, laryngologists should work closely with patients to tailor to their personal needs to maximize satisfaction.

 Voice therapy

 Individuals who sought vocal alterations are first recommended to undergo voice therapy to generate a desirable vocal pitch and resonance.
 Some individuals could substantially achieve a more feminine voice by adapting to a new habitual coordination of muscles in their vocal cords.
 However, results vary greatly from person to person and often require an active effort to maintain.
 A persistent effort of using a more feminine voice could lead to straining and other pathological issues in vocal cords.
 Surgical means of voice feminization such as feminization laryngoplasty can be an alternative to vocal therapy when effects from training alone are unsatisfactory, allowing patients to permanently modify their comfortable speaking pitch and resonance.

-It is estimated that about 1% of transgender woman have opted for surgical procedure of voice feminization, while a larger proportion of transgender woman (14%) opted for non-surgical means of voice feminization (i.e. voice therapy).
+It is estimated that about 1% of transgender women have opted for surgical procedure of voice feminization, while a larger proportion of transgender women (14%) opted for non-surgical means of voice feminization (i.e. voice therapy).